visgl/deck.gl/docs/api-reference/viewport.md

 * By default, takes top-left coordinates from JavaScript mouse events.

 ## Remarks

 * The `Viewport` class and its subclasses are perhaps best thought of as geospatially enabled counterparts of the typical `Camera` classes found in most 3D libraries.
+* The `Viewport` class works together with the `project` shader module and generates the uniforms that module needs to project correctly in GLSL code.
+* Accordingly, a main function of viewports is to generate WebGL compatible view and projection matrices (column-major format).
+* Functions (including projection and unprojection of coordinates) are available both in JavaScript and in GLSL, so that layers can do consistent projection calculations in both GLSL and JavaScript.
-* One addition is that to support pixel project/unproject functions (in addition to the clipspace projection that Camera classes typically manage), the `Viewport` is also aware of the viewport extents.
+* To support pixel project/unproject functions (in addition to the clipspace projection that Camera classes typically manage), the `Viewport` is also aware of the viewport extents.
-* Also, it can generate WebGL compatible projection matrices (column-major) - Note that these still need to be converted to typed arrays.
-* The `Viewport` is used to generate uniforms for the shader `project` module and tries to provide similar projection functions to JavaScript code so that layers can do projection calculations wherever it is most suitable (i.e. in GLSL or JavaScript) in each specific case.
+* In geospatial setups, Viewports can contain geospatial anchors.

 ## Source